 vi.
 If the ‘less than per diem’ option was chosen, meals claimed each day were below the daily per diem to which the traveler was entitled for that location

 vii.
 Each claimed expense, other than per diem and mileage, has a receipt that meets the requirements in section B of Procedure 07-004 Travel Expense Reimbursement.
-The Travel Expense approver should have a process in place to inspect scanned receipts before approving any requests for reimbursement.
-Guidance on how to inspect receipts may be obtained by contacting USNH Accounting Services.
+The Travel Expense approver will inspect scanned receipts before approving any requests for reimbursement.
 When a receipt is not available, a full explanation of the expense and the reason for the missing receipt must be provided.
 A Lost Receipt Form must be completed, and the form should be approved by the department head or supervisor of the traveler.

 3. Authority to approve exceptions